Canada Unveils Investment Plan to Bolster AI Sector and Create Jobs

 In line with its commitment to responsible AI development, Canada is establishing a new Canadian AI Safety Institute with a $50 million funding injection.
 This institute will play a crucial role in advancing the safe development and deployment of AI systems, mitigating risks posed by advanced AI technologies, and safeguarding the interests of Canadians.

-Furthermore, $5.1 million will be allocated to strengthen enforcement of the proposed Artificial Intelligence and Data Act, aimed at guiding responsible AI innovation in the private sector while protecting citizens from potential AI risks.
+Furthermore, the government will allocate $5.1 million to strengthen enforcement of the proposed Artificial Intelligence and Data Act.

 Conclusion